microkost/fitness24seven-auto-booking/README.md

 # Automatic login for group classes in Fitness24seven

+> [!CAUTION]
+> This tool is deprecated.
+Web booking option was removed.

-Current version is unfinished due to changes in [access system](https://forum.fitness24seven.se/org/fitness24seven-se/d/mobile-access-entry-system/) during 2023/10
+The company introduced changes in the [access system](https://forum.fitness24seven.se/org/fitness24seven-se/d/mobile-access-entry-system/) in late 2023.
+[Booking of group classes](https://fi.fitness24seven.com/palvelut/ryhmaliikunta/ryhmaliikuntatunnin-varaus/) was moved to be completely handled by their mobile app.
+This technology solution cannot handle the change and it is discontinued from support.

 ## Usage on Windows